RealFlow/Swift-CheatSheet/README.md

     * Value passed to a function, check for invalid value
     * An optional value is currently nil, but a non-nil value is essential for subsequent code to execute
   * Assertion cause app to terminate, an effective way to check conditions before app is published

+  * Use a precondition whenever a condition has the potential to be false, but must definitely be true for your code to continue execution (i.e. outOfBounds)
+    ```swift
+    // In the implementation of a subscript...
+    precondition(index > 0, "Index must be greater than zero.")
+    ```

 [Back to top](#swift-cheatsheet)